cucumber/docs/content/docs/cucumber/api.md

 You can tell Cucumber to only run scenarios with a particular tag:

 {{% block "java,kotlin,scala" %}}
+For JUnit 5 see the [cucumber-junit-platform-engine documetation](https://github.com/cucumber/cucumber-jvm/tree/main/junit-platform-engine#tags).

-Using a JVM system property:
+For JUnit 4 and TestNG using a JVM system property:

 ```shell
 mvn test -Dcucumber.filter.tags="@smoke and @fast"